NebulousLabs/Sia/Consensus.md

   sent when the siafund output is spent.
 - A Claim Start, which indicates how many siacoins were in the siafund pool at the moment the siafund output got created.
 This is used when the output is spent to determine how many siacoins go to the new output.
+This field is set internally by consensus, and should not be encoded into blocks.

 The id of a contract is determined by marhsalling an identifier with the string "siafund output" and appending that to the marshalling of the transaction